Gerard Rennick

-Gerard Rennick (born 5 November 1970) is an Australian politician who served as a Senator for Queensland from 2019 to 2025.
+Gerard Brock Rennick (born 5 November 1970) is an Australian politician who served as a Senator for Queensland from 2019 to 2025.
 He was elected to the Senate at the 2019 federal election as a member of the Liberal National Party of Queensland (LNP) and sat with the Liberal Party in parliament.
 He resigned from the LNP in August 2024 to form the People First Party, but failed to retain his seat at the 2025 election.

 Early life

 Rennick was born and raised on a property outside Chinchilla, on the Darling Downs.
 In his youth he worked as a farmhand, fruit picker, bartender and pump attendant.

 He completed his education in Toowoomba at Downlands College, before moving to Brisbane, where he completed a Bachelor of Commerce degree at the University of Queensland.
 He also has a master's degree in taxation law from the University of Sydney and a master's degree in applied finance from the Financial Services Institute of Australasia (FINSIA).
 He has 25 years’ experience in finance, both in Australia and overseas.
 He is married with three children.